 The expected use of the LCSA results could be more than one for a given LCSA study.
-It seeks to understand how the results will be used and who the primary stakeholders are.
+It seeks to understand how the results will be used (e.g. hotspot identification or comparative assertion) and who the primary stakeholders and target audience are.
 This consideration is pivotal, as it ensures that the LCSA is adapted to provide relevant information for decision-making processes.
 The foreseen applications affect not only the LCSA model construction, but also the modelling perspective.
-For instance, FCH systems often fall into the prospective / new technology category.
+For instance, FCH systems often fall into the prospective/new technology category.